hosam-hubspire/react-native-upload/README.md

 bun add expo-video-thumbnails
 ```

+**Note:** The package will automatically generate thumbnails for videos if `expo-video-thumbnails` is installed.
+If not installed, video uploads will proceed without thumbnails.

 ## Usage

 The package provides a single unified `uploadFiles` function that automatically selects the best upload method based on file size.
 Files larger than the threshold use chunked multipart upload, while smaller files use simple upload.